-A draft of a sketch about Catherine Disney, which I am still working on, can be read here:
+The sketch about Catherine Disney, which now is almost finished, can be read here:

 Catherine Disney : a biographical sketch.

-Due to the scarcity of information, in the sketch about Catherine Disney I interpreted far more freely than I did in the essay about Hamilton.
-If there are readers who believe that I have misinterpreted or left out important information, or who have additional information, I would be very happy to hear about it: firstname.lastname@example.org.
+Due to the scarcity of information about Catherine Disney, in this sketch I interpreted far more freely than I did in the essay about Hamilton.
+If there are readers who believe that I have misinterpreted or left out important information, or who have additional information, I would be very happy to hear about it: email@example.com.

 Using the ideas developed in my essay A Victorian Marriage : Sir William Rowan Hamilton, which can be read in the BookReader link at the top of this page or downloaded here, a summary of our view on how Catherine’s unhappiness influenced Hamilton can be found in the article we wrote about him:

 A most gossiped about genius : Sir William Rowan Hamilton.

 Utrecht, 8 March 2019

 Today is International Women’s Day, which seems to be a marvellous day to put the sketch about Catherine Disney online.
 As a celebration that in most parts of the world forcing women into marriage is not possible any more.
 Catherine’s life would have been very different and very much happier if she had not been coerced into her loveless marriage, and it is hoped and should be worked towards, that soon all over the world such a practice will become unimaginable, and no woman will lose her life any more in the way Catherine lost hers.